AVSimulation/SCANeR-Samples-Pack/README_dev.md

 ```
 git push
 ```
-If you get an error, see next section.
+If you get an error (rejected), see next section.

 ### Merge